 Belgian Beer Café is open for lunch and dinner, with a menu as decadent as its décor.
 To say the drinks list is extensive would be an understatement.
 Take to the sprawling beer garden with a Westmalle Dubbel or Gulden Draak 9000.
 The more adventurous can wrap their lips around a triple-fermented Delirium Tremens (Trembling Madness in English).

-Still thirsty?
 Adelaide’s bar scene spills out into Peel Street, Leigh Street and way beyond.
-Check out Adelaide's best laneway and rooftop bars.
+Check out Adelaide's top 10 bars.